oddacious/python-sqloose/README.rst

     SELECT age, race, gender, count(*) AS num FROM stats GROUP TO -1 ORDER BY -1 DESC SELECT age, race, gender, count(*) AS num FROM stats GROUP TO 4 ORDER BY -1 DESC SELECT age, race, gender, count(*) AS num FROM stats GROUP THROUGH 3 ORDER BY -1 DESC

+SQL is often used in an interactive fashion, where data is being explored rather than simply being gathered.
+Queries are discovered, rather than being innately known.
+The pattern usually involves looking at aggregates (counts, sums, means), while changing both the selection of columns and the depth to find the most meaningful insights.
+The frustration in using this pattern is that we often must change the start of the query (the column list) and also the near end (the grouping indices).
+This can be made largely unnecessary by expanding SQL syntax to be more expressive.

 sqloose does not validate the correctness of your SQL, but does validate the correctness of the constructs that are specific to sqloose, including the ranges and use of GROUP TO and GROUP